16 killed, 30 injured in blast at Quetta Railway Station

 At least sixteen people were killed and 30 injured on Saturday in a blast at Quetta Railway Station, a police officer said.

-Sixteen people were dead and more than 30 were injured, Quetta Senior Superintendent of Police (SSP) Mohammad Baloch told reporters.
+Quetta Senior Superintendent of Police (SSP) Operations Mohammad Baloch confirmed the death toll while speaking to reporters.

 Earlier, Edhi Rescue Service head Zeeshan said that the blast “occurred at a platform inside the railway station”.